rayhan028/poseidon_core_backup/src/query/README.md

 This directory contains the code for the query processor of the Poseidon graph database.
 We support both
 * an interpreter (ahead of time) that connects and executes pre-compiled operators plus an interpreter for expressions
-* a LLVM-based JIT compiler.
+* as well as an LLVM-based JIT compiler.

 ## Directory structure